ozan-sahin/sailing/README.md

 1. Write parsers to collect prices from sailboat sale websites
 2. Collect prices regulary
 3. Save the prices into a cloud database
-4. Build a multivariate regression model to estimate price of a boat for a given age, size and model.
+4. Build a multivariate regression model to estimate price of a boat for a given age, size and brand.
 5. Compare model estimation to real prices and inform users in case of any cheap boats
 6. (Extra) Create a parser for marina costs